slowernews/wisdom-tldr/chapters/chapter_3_action.md

 The only successful changes are those coming from within.

 > *'To successfully change a status quo maintained by a minority you only need to unite the majority.
-How?<br>
+How?
 Make a non-violent revolution: low risk will make more people to participate.' -- Srdja Popovic*

 <!--